MU-CS225-Haskell/MU-CS225-Haskell.github.io/_pages/03-practical-haskell.md

 parseLine = map read . words
 ```

-So it applies `words` to the string, then applies `map read`.
-Here's what that
+So it applies `words` to the string, then applies `map read`. `words` will split
-does:
+the string by spaces, and `read` will try to convert the string into some
+Haskell data type.
+Here's what that does:

 ```
                   "1 2 3 4"